-- Clear learning points: to focus on knowledge that is going to be revisited/new knowledge to be learnt. - Raised hand (Followed by verbal instruction if necessary): by teacher (means pens/pencils/equipment down and students raise hand) and look at the teacher for further guidance, support or instructions.
-This should establish student attention quickly and at any time during the lesson. - Instruct students clearly to start or continue with the work. - Use/remind students of STAR (sit up, track the speaker, ask/answer questions, respect others) as the default learning position and attitude. - "THIS IS YOUR WARNING": This will be the only warning opportunity provided to students and followed by DETENTION if the behaviour has not improved.
+- Clear learning points: to focus on knowledge that is going to be revisited/new knowledge to be learnt. - Instruct students clearly to start or continue or stop with their work.
+Teachers must insist on silence when required. - "THIS IS YOUR WARNING": This will be the only warning opportunity provided to students and followed by DETENTION if the behaviour has not improved.